 Execution steps:

 Step 1.
-The user inputs and executes /add_class module/CS2103T tutorial/T09
+The user inputs and executes /add_class module/CS2103T tutorial/T09 command to add a module CS2103T, along with

 a unique tutorial T09